miRackModular/ImpromptuModular/README.md

 ### Expanders <a id="expanders"></a>

 A few of the modules feature **Expander modules** to provide additional CV inputs.
 An expander modules must be added to the _right_ side of the mother module with no space between the two modules.
+Expanders automatically match their mother module's panel theme, thus they do not have a panel theme option in their right-click menu.
 Only compatible expanders will work with a given module.
 For example, the PS-X expander will only work with the PhraseSeq16 and PhraseSeq32 modules, while the GS-X expander will only work with the GateSeq64 module.

 ![IM](res/img/Expanders.jpg)